barryclark/jekyll-now/_posts/2018-05-09-visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention.md

 <br />

-The decoder also maintains a hidden state that it passes from one time step to the next.
+The <span class="decoder">decoder</span>  also maintains a <span class="context">hidden states</span>  that it passes from one time step to the next.
 We just didn't visualize it in this graphic because we're concerned with the major parts of the model for now.

-Let's now look at another way to visualze a sequence-to-sequence model.
+Let's now look at another way to visualize a sequence-to-sequence model.
 This animation will make it easier to understand the static graphics that describe these models.
-This is called an "unrolled" view where instead of showing the one decoder, we show a copy of it for each time step.
+This is called an "unrolled" view where instead of showing the one <span class="decoder">decoder</span>, we show a copy of it for each time step.
 This way we can look at the inputs and outputs of each time step.

 <video width="100%" height="auto" loop autoplay controls>
   <source src="/images/seq2seq_6.mp4" type="video/mp4">